 In addition to using current programs to monitor PFAS discharge across industry, the EPA plans to target several industries for more intensive scrutiny.
 Industries that are known to contribute to PFAS pollution will be targeted for future rulemaking.
 Those about which less is known will be the subject of additional study and data reviews.

-The EPA’s 2021-2024 Strategic Plan calls for holding industry accountable for its contribution to PFAS contamination.
+The EPA’s 2021-2024 Strategic Roadmap calls for holding industry accountable for its contribution to PFAS contamination.
 As you put together your risk mitigation strategy, our PFAS compliance experts would be happy to schedule a personalized briefing for your team on the various state and federal programs that may impact your organization.

 Every day brings news of new litigation against PFAS chemical producers and those who use PFAS compounds in their operations.
 Even while they seek to mitigate the damage, industry leaders need to bear in mind that the chemicals commonly named in these lawsuits are less than 0.1 percent of the 4,700+ CAS-registered PFAS compounds.